 Several years ago, I was newly re-retired from a medical malpractice insurance company that I helped found and build, but I was not really ready to relax.
-Thanks to a bit of luck and lots of hard work in an earlier endeavor, I tried that route before, but my ADHDAttention deficit - hyperactivity disorder always kicks in.
+Thanks to a bit of luck and lots of hard work in an earlier endeavor, I tried that route before, but my ADHD always kicks in.
 Plus, playing golf poorly all the time (which is how I play golf), is not a pleasant way to spend the last third of my life.

-One day, as a child who clearly suffered from the ‘gut’-type of autism was leaving our Clinic with only some tickets to an hour or two of therapy and a bunch of consulting evaluations, I ran after the family to tell them that I thought that I could help.
-That was my last day at CDTC, because I was reminded, “we don’t diagnose or treat, we refer.”
+One day, a child who clearly suffered from the ‘gut’-type of autism was leaving our Clinic, with some tickets to an hour or two of therapy and a bunch of evaluations.
+I ran after the family to tell them that I thought that I could help.
 So began the Child Development Center of America.

 In spite of my M.B.A. degree (University of Miami), embarking on this medical practice was quite a daunting task.
 If it were not for the incredible support and work of my beautiful and patient wife, Jackie, or my friend and super-capable Practice Administrator, Karen Vossen, I would probably have gone back to shooting 94’s every day (I only get to do that once-a-week, now).
 I opened a small office in a medical professional building near the Dan Marino Center, and simply started to see patients who came by word of mouth.

 Thorough evaluation and close follow-up are the best means to get the greatest number of patients to improve and even recover from this childhood epidemic.
-Doctors practicing this type of care need to not only make diagnoses and treat patients, there exists a paucity of valuable research and literature upon which to base clinical decisions.
+Doctors practicing this type of care need to assist in adding to the knowledge base about clinical decisions.
 I’m not uncomfortable or unfamiliar with this position, but when we were taking care of tiny premature babies or HIV-exposed newborns, I was part of a larger infrastructure.
 Although the conventional medical community may not have understood what was going on in those days, they were at least cordial.
 Private and public payors were obliged to provide reimbursement.

 Individual practitioners are a dinosaur in today’s medical marketplace.
 We are trying to figure out how to take care of patients, pay the bills, and keep costs under control so that our care is somewhat affordable.
 That’s a tall order.
 Some doctors sell products, services or supplements related (or even unrelated) to the practice.
 But, that creates a moral hazard, as in, “Is the doctor selling me this product because it’s really going to help my child, or to pay for his Porsche?”
 (BTW, most DAN! doctors don’t have Porsches).

 Some doctors choose to speak and lecture to patients and other professionals.
 That takes valuable time away from the practice.
 And, for me, it’s not a preferred activity, especially since that choice involves extensive travel (except for ‘webinars’, I guess).
-Other physicians have chosen the ’boutique practice’ route.
-That’s when the patient pays an up-front cost to assure that the practice never gets too large and so the physician can afford to take personal call and be more involved in patient care.
-I haven’t seen that in Child Development, but it seems to be a possibility.
+Other physicians have chosen the ’boutique practice’ route, in which a patient pays an up-front cost, presumably for more personal attention.

 Books and fame can provide additional revenue to the charming, good-looking and personable few.